mweststrate/nscript/README.md

 1. The first line is a so called `shell bang` to indicate unix based systems how to run this script.
 It is basically sugar for `nscript thisfile.js`.
 The line is further meaningless and ignored by node.
 2. A `nscript` script exposes a single function through `module.exports`.
 This is the function that will be interpreted and run by `nscript`.
 Of course it is possible to define many functions in the javascript file, but only one should be exposed.
 3. `$0` is the first argument passed to this script.
-See the next sections for more about nscript arguments.
+See the next sections for more about passing (named) arguments to `nscript` scripts.
 4. `echo` is passed into the function by `nscript` as an alias for the "echo" command.
 This is basically sugar for: `var echo = shell.alias("echo");`.
 By invoking the `echo` function, `nscript` starts the `echo` executable, and passes in the arguments provided to the function.
 5. `whoami` is an alias for the "whoami" command, which returns the name of the currently logged in user (on Unix systems).
 The `.get()` functions grabs the standard output of a command.
 In this cause, the output is passed to echo.
 (In shell scripts, this statement would be expressed as ``echo "Hello, " `whoami` ``.

-### Main `nscript` concepts

-We have no seen the three most important concepts of `nscript`, which are all explained in great detail in the [API documentation](#api-documentation) section.

-1. An nscript script consists of a function, called the nscript-function, that is exposed through module.exports.
-2. A `shell` variable is always passed into this function by nscript as first argument.
-The `shell` provides a number of methods to create and invokde commands, aliases, pipes and do user interaction.
-3. Executable can be invoked through command functions, which can be passed in to the nscript-function automatically.

 ## API Documentation

 ### Command

 A command is function that, on invocation, starts an executable.
-Commands are created through the `shell.alias` function.
+Commands are created through the `shell.alias` or `shell.cmd` functions.
 Commands will be created automatically and injected in the the nscript function if a parameter is named after the command.
 For example the following two constructions are semantically equal:

 ```javascript
 module.exports = function(shell) {